nikosvil/3DEMFDFD/README.md

 2. repo
 3. temp

-The first directory contains the Fortran files and the Makefile as well as the subdirectory Results where the approximation of each E component and the Magnetic Field z-component at the end of the computation.
+The first directory contains the Fortran files and the Makefile as well as the subdirectory Results where the approximation of each E component is saved on .txt files at the end of the computation.
 The second directory contains key files that compute the primary electric field intensity in Matlab as well as scripts that convert the output E files to Matlab variables.
 The last directory is being used in as a temporary files folder.

 **Instructions**